ANNUAL ALLIANCE REPORT

 OSHA—Omaha Area Office

 - On September 29, 2015, a meeting was held between the representative of the Ironworkers, Robert D. Grothe, and Jeff Funke, Area Director.
 A discussion regarding the alliance and the revised alliance was signed.
+No further implementation team meetings have been held.

 Training and Education